-Cop found justified in non-fatal shooting involving 3 people
+Officer found justified in nonfatal shooting involving 3 people

 SALEM, Ore.
-(AP) — A jury has found a Salem police corporal justified in the use of force in a non-fatal shooting involving three people, according to the Marion County District Attorney’s Office.
+(AP) — A jury has found a Salem police corporal justified in the use of force in a nonfatal shooting involving three people, according to the Marion County District Attorney’s Office.

 Ahe Marion County Grand Jury on Monday found Cpl.
 Joshua Buker justified for using deadly force against Vincent Nesbitt, Daren Shelton-Olson and an unknown third person allegedly involved in an attempted carjacking Nov.
 12, the Statesman Journal reported.